EmbarkStudios/cargo-deny/docs/src/checks/cfg.md

 The [target triple](https://forge.rust-lang.org/release/platform-support.html) for the target you wish to filter target specific dependencies with.
 If the target triple specified is **not** one of the targets builtin to `rustc`, the configuration check for that target will be limited to only the raw `[target.<target-triple>.dependencies]` style of target configuration, as `cfg()` expressions require us to know the details about the target.

-#### The `exclude` field (optional)

-Just as with the [`--exclude`](../cli/common.md#--exclude) command line option, this field allows you to specify one or more [Package ID specifications](https://doc.rust-lang.org/cargo/commands/cargo-pkgid.html) that will cause the crate(s) in question to be excluded from the crate graph that is used for the operation you are performing.

-Note that excluding a crate is recursive, if any of its transitive dependencies are only referenced via the excluded crate, they will also be excluded from the crate graph.

-#### The `features` field (optional)
+#### The `targets.features` field (optional)

 Rust `cfg()` expressions support the [`target_feature = "feature-name"`](https://doc.rust-lang.org/reference/attributes/codegen.html#the-target_feature-attribute) predicate, but at the moment, the only way to actually pass them when compiling is to use the `RUSTFLAGS` environment variable.
 The `features` field allows you to specify 1 or more `target_feature`s you plan to build with, for a particular target triple.
 At the time of this writing, cargo-deny does not attempt to validate that the features you specify are actually valid for the target triple, but this is [planned](https://github.com/EmbarkStudios/cfg-expr/issues/1).

+### The `exclude` field (optional)

+Just as with the [`--exclude`](../cli/common.md#--exclude) command line option, this field allows you to specify one or more [Package ID specifications](https://doc.rust-lang.org/cargo/commands/cargo-pkgid.html) that will cause the crate(s) in question to be excluded from the crate graph that is used for the operation you are performing.

+Note that excluding a crate is recursive, if any of its transitive dependencies are only referenced via the excluded crate, they will also be excluded from the crate graph.

 ### The `all-features` field (optional)